Export Google Finance to Excel — Stock Data Fast

 Add to Chrome — It's Free

-No account required · Works offline · Clean financial data
+No account required · No server required · Clean financial data

 Export financials free ★★★★★ 5.0